DanishKamal15/DanishKamal15/README.md

 - 📫 How to reach me **danishkamal1315@gmail.com**

-- ⚡ Fun fact **Data scientist on duty, but off-duty, I'm a weekend adventurer, exploring the outdoors and capturing moments in data and photos alike!**
+- ⚡ Fun fact **Artificial Intelligence Engineer on duty, but off-duty, I'm a weekend adventurer, exploring the outdoors and capturing moments in data and photos alike!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">